Your Recovery

 • 62% of Americans were afraid of their loved ones becoming seriously ill or dying

-According to the CDC, from January 2021 to February 20, 2021, over two in five adults have experienced symptoms of anxiety or depression during the past seven days.
-Psychological distress, Covid 19-related fear, and generalized anxiety are also being reported in increasing numbers, along with clinical insomnia, especially in health care workers.
+According to the CDC, from January 2021 to February 20, 2021, over two in five adults have experienced symptoms of anxiety or depressive disorders during the past seven days.
+Psychological distress, Covid-19-related fear, and generalized anxiety are also being reported in increasing numbers, along with clinical insomnia, especially in health care workers.
+These increasing mental health challenges may lead some individuals to consider treatment options like weaning off Zoloft to manage symptoms effectively.

 Some of the most common of the various benzodiazepines prescribed to treat insomnia and mental illnesses include: